Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications

 \section{Abstract}

-Critical systems, such as those used in healthcare, defence, and disaster management, demand rigorous requirements engineering to ensure safety and reliability.
-Yet, much of this rigour has traditionally focused on technical assurance, often overlooking the human and social contexts in which these systems operate.
-This paper argues that considering human-centric aspects is an essential dimension of dependability, and presents a human-centred RE process designed to integrate social responsibility into critical system development.
-Drawing from a literature review, we identified a set of guidelines for designing software for vulnerable communities and translated these into sixty-two functional and non-functional requirements.
-These requirements were operationalised through the design of an adaptive early warning system prototype, which was subsequently evaluated through six interviews and eight cognitive walkthroughs to validate their relevance and applicability.
-The findings demonstrate that human-centric requirements, when addressed early, enhance the usability and accessibility of systems for all users.
-The paper concludes by positioning human-centricity not as an ethical add-on but as a defining quality of safe and equitable critical systems.
+Critical systems, such as those used in healthcare, defence, transportation, and disaster management, require rigorous requirements engineering to ensure safety and reliability.
+However, this rigour has traditionally focused on technical assurance, with less attention to the human and social contexts in which these systems are used.
+This paper argues that human-centricity is an essential dimension of dependability and presents a human-centred requirements engineering process for making vulnerable-user needs explicit and traceable from inclusive design guidelines to requirements, prototype features, and validation evidence.
+Drawing on a structured review of inclusive design literature, we identified 62 guidelines relevant to four vulnerable communities: older adults, low-digital-literacy users, rural users, and colour-blind users.
+These guidelines were translated into a catalogue of 67 functional and non-functional requirements for inclusive early warning systems.
+To our knowledge, this is one of the first studies in software engineering to consolidate and empirically validate inclusive design requirements for disaster early warning systems, where accessibility and usability failures can have serious safety consequences.
+The requirements were operationalised through an adaptive disaster early warning prototype and evaluated through six interviews and eight cognitive walkthroughs.
+The evaluation provided strong positive evidence across the four vulnerable groups, with particularly encouraging results for elderly and rural users, whose requirements achieved full validation coverage and high positive validation rates.
+The paper concludes by positioning human-centricity not as an ethical add-on, but as a traceable quality concern in the design of safe and equitable critical systems.